FacebookTwitterLinkedIn

 Damage level: Severe

-What is Smoke Loader?
+What kind of malware is Smoke Loader?

 Smoke Loader is trojan-type malware used to proliferate various other viruses.
 Cyber criminals proliferate Smoke Loader using spam emails (malicious attachments).